 Accommodation Facilities on Everest Three Passes Trek

 Tea houses are the common accommodation facilities on the Everest Three Passes trek.
 The local Sherpas of the Everest region run tea houses, which offer a comfortable lodging option.
 The accommodation point is budget-friendly, with basic amenities like single rooms with twin-sharing beds and shared bathrooms.
-The bed in the room has a bare mattress, blanket, and pillows.
+The bed in the room has a basic mattress, blanket, and pillows.

-The luxurious option is minimal on the trail to Everest Three Passes.
-Yet, Lower areas, including Lukla, Phakding, and Namche Bazaar, offer luxury hotels with private rooms with attached bathrooms, hot showers, and electricity.
 As you move higher, the tea houses are the only option offering simple rooms and amenities.
-It provides mobile charging and hot water facilities but at extra cost.
+It provides mobile charging and hot water facilities, but at an extra cost.
 Moreover, at lower elevations, the price per night ranges from USD 10 to 15 for a basic one, whereas a luxury one costs USD 50 or more.
 Similarly, it costs USD 15-20 at higher elevations per night.

-Food and Water available during Three Pass trek
+Food and Water during Three Pass trek

 Communication and Internet facilities